thiell/fuse-migratefs/README.md

-> Many computing centers define purge policies on their large filesystems, that automatically delete files based on their age, access patterns, etc. Enabling `migratefs` over purged filesystems makes it easier to define the migration period, as files that are actively used will be transfered over to the new filesystem, while the files that sit idle will progressively be removed by the existing purge policies.
+> Many computing centers define purge policies on their large filesystems, that automatically delete files based on their age, access patterns, etc. Enabling `migratefs` over purged filesystems makes it easier to define the migration period, as files that are actively used will be transferred over to the new filesystem, while the files that sit idle will progressively be removed by the existing purge policies.
 In the end, all the new data will have been moved over to the new filesystem, and the old filesystem will be empty, so it could be